 Second year family medicine resident Jeremy Bramwell, M.D., will experience his first medical mission trip in January.
-A recipient of the ISMA Medical Mission Scholarship, he plans to travel 35 miles southwest of Port-au-Prince to Grand-Goave, Haiti, providing medical care to 800-1,000 needy Haitians.
+A recipient of the ISMA Medical Mission Sponsorship, he plans to travel 35 miles southwest of Port-au-Prince to Grand-Goave, Haiti, providing medical care to 800-1,000 needy Haitians.
 Grand-Goave is still recovering from the 2010 earthquake when 90 percent of the city was destroyed.

 |Jeremy Bramwell, M.D.